Igor Kordej: Biography

-Marvel

-From 1994 to 1996, Kordej did work for both Marvel Comics and Dark Horse Comics.
+From 1994 to 1996, Kordej worked for both Marvel Comics and Dark Horse Comics.
 At Marvel, he worked under editor-in-chief Marcus McLaurin, when Kordej produced several hand-painted comics for Tales of Marvels series.
 He returned to Marvel in 2001 when he was invited by editor-in–chief Joe Quesada to work on the series Cable and New X-Men.
 Shortly after the 9/11 attacks many of Marvel artists produced illustrations inspired by the tragedy.
 They all went on public auction, with the profits donated to families of fallen rescuers.
 Kordey's illustration Pennsylvania Plane was bought by The Library of Congress.
 Because of his speed as an artist, at his peak, Kordej was producing artwork for three or four monthly books at the same time.
 However, as a result, he has attracted heavy criticism for the quality of his art, especially from the readers.

-Delcourt

-A few months later Kordej signed a contract with Editions Delcourt.
-In a period of fifteen years, he produced 4-5 albums per year.
-He ended his tenure with the publisher in 2019, having published nearly seventy albums on the francophone market.
+A few months later, in June 2004, Kordej signed a contract with Editions Delcourt.
+In two decades of his collaboration with the publisher, he published nearly eighty albums on the francophone market.